-If your chickens have a blueish or very cold comb, they will need extra protection.
-If you are concerned about your chickens, you can cover the coop overnight with an old carpet, blankets, bubble wrap or flattened cardboard to give extra insulation.
-Deep (10cm+) dry bedding of chopped straw or wood shavings on the floor will also help keep birds warm.
+- You can cover the coop overnight with an old carpet, blankets, bubble wrap or flattened cardboard to give extra insulation.
+Deep (10cm+) dry bedding of chopped straw or wood shavings on the floor will help keep birds warm.

-If you have a few birds in a large coop/stable or converted shed, put a cardboard box on its side, half-filled with chopped straw/wood shavings in a corner within the coop/stable to help conserve body heat.
+- If you have just a few girls in a large coop/stable or converted shed, putting a large cardboard box on its side, half filled with chopped straw/wood shavings in a corner within the coop/stable will help conserve body heat.
 Check after dark that they are all sleeping together in the box.

-Smearing combs with Vaseline will help prevent large, floppy combs getting frostbite.
+- Smearing combs with Vaseline will help prevent them getting frostbite, especially if they have large, floppy combs.

-Access to fresh water is vital.
-Bring drinkers in at night and refill in the morning with warm water, which hens enjoy, topping up with more warm water during the day.
+- Access to fresh water is vital.
+Drinkers will freeze if left out overnight and may split when you try to defrost them in the morning, (do not use a kettle of boiling water on frozen plastic).
+Bring drinkers in at night and refill in the morning with warm water which hens enjoy, topping up with more warm water during the day.